How to Wire LED Ground Lights

 The Final Result

-Not the easiest of installations, but with a bit of hard work you can achieve great results that will last for years to come.
+Not the easiest of installations, but with a bit of planning and hard work you can achieve great results that will last for years to come.
 Providing a multitude of colour changing options to brighten up your outdoor space.